Trist0ne/T500xVORON/README.md

 * [BTT U2C V2.1 CANBUS USB adapter](https://www.amazon.com/BIGTREETECH-Adapter-Supports-Connection-Interface/dp/B0B1X47319).
 This is the USB to CANBUS adapter
 * [BTT SB 2209 RP2040](https://biqu.equipment/products/bigtreetech-ebb-sb2209-can-v1-0?variant=40377392431202) This is the toolhead control board.
 You should get the 2209 **RP2040** variant.
 * [Everything from Fasteners & Electronics section of the BOM of the latest VORON Stealthburner](https://vorondesign.com/voron_stealthburner).
 Do not cheap out on the BMG extruder kit!
 * [A Stealthburner compatible Hotend of your choosing](https://us.store.bambulab.com/products/complete-hotend-assembly-x1-series) I use the Bambu Labs hardened steel hotend assembly, but any stealthburner compatible hotend will work.
+* A few extra parts you will need:
+  * 4x M3 5x4mm heat set inserts (same ones that VORONs use)
+  * 8x M4x40mmm Socket Heat Cap Screws (Or whatever style M4x40mm screws you would like, SHCS's are just the easiest to tighten during the build)

 ## Things to Print
 **THESE MUST ALL BE PRINTED FROM ABS OR ASA.
 THEY ARE DESIGNED FOR ABS.
 OTHER MATERIALS ARE NOT SUITABLE EITHER DUE TO THEIR TEMPERATURE RESISTANCE OR STRUCTURE CREEP OVER TIME; YOU HAVE BEEN WARNED**